-Our survey tool integrates core functionalities of impartial spectator experiments (Almås et al., 2024a; Almås et al., 2020; Andre, forthcoming; Cappelen et al., 2013; Konow, 2000; Konow et al., 2020) with the methodological advantages of factorial surveys (Auspurg et al., 2017; Gaertner and Schwettmann, 2007; Jasso and Webster, 1999; Konow, 1996).
-The questions in our survey tool show respondents pairs of hypothetical persons that are described in terms of observable characteristics, i.e., their gender, age, educational attainment, parental background, working hours, and labor market earnings.
-Based on this information, respondents are then asked to redistribute earnings between the two persons.
-The survey tool, therefore, differs from prior literature on fairness preferences which has largely focused on the extent to which individuals reward rather abstract concepts such as "luck," "productivity," "hard work," and "talent" (e.g., Cappelen et al., 2010; Mollerstrom et al., 2015).
+Our survey tool differs from prior literature on fairness preferences which has largely focused on the extent to which individuals reward rather abstract concepts such as "luck," "productivity," "hard work," and "talent" (e.g., Cappelen et al., 2010; Mollerstrom et al., 2015).
 In contrast to these studies, our survey tool allows us to elicit fairness preferences that can be directly mapped to observable labor market inequalities, e.g., gender gaps (Blau and Kahn, 2017), returns to hours (Kuhn and Lozano, 2008), education premia (Harmon et al., 2003), and intergenerational persistence (Roemer and Trannoy, 2016).
 However, the focus on these real-world inequalities also makes it prohibitively costly to elicit the relevant preferences in an experimental design where respondents' choices are consequential for the earnings of actual persons.
-Thus, it is unclear whether such hypothetical distribution tasks deliver credible results that align with the "gold standard" of incentivized experiments.
+Therefore, it is important to test whether hypothetical distribution tasks deliver credible results that align with the "gold standard" of incentivized experiments.